 Social Networking ADVICE

-PFA Scotland believes it is important to offer advice to its members about the use of social networking sites, including Twitter, Facebook and Internet Blog Posts.
+PFA Scotland believes it is important to offer advice to its members about the use of social networking sites, including Twitter, Instagram, SnapChat, Facebook and Internet Blogs and Podcasts.

 Furthermore, if these comments are viewed as threatening, abusive, indecent or insulting then disciplinary action could be faced by a player from their club or governing body.